 - Ensure their child arrives and is picked up at their designated time each day.
 CSCA cannot safely provide supervision to students after the end of dismissal.
-For student safety, families habitually not picking up students by the end of dismissal will meet with the Head of School or another staff member to problem solve and search for viable supervision options. - Schedule medical and dental appointments after school hours when possible. - Schedule family vacations during the school's vacation days.
+For student safety, families habitually not picking up students by the end of dismissal will meet with the Head of School or another staff member to problem solve and search for viable supervision options. - Late pickups will result in students being sent to the after-school program and parents being charged for the service. - Schedule medical and dental appointments after school hours when possible. - Schedule family vacations during the school's vacation days.